 We recognised that attracting, developing and retaining more women in the business was essential, and that a lack of career progression, internal networks and role models were leading women to leave at twice the rate of their male counterparts.

-It’s our commitment to addressing low-levels of female diversity that inspired the development of our mixed-pair mentoring programme.
+Our commitment to address low levels of female diversity inspired the development of our mixed-pair mentoring programme.

-The programme was established in 2011, with 25 female and 25 senior mentors to address the challenges by facilitating career discussions, creating networking opportunities and promoting more women into senior roles.
+The programme was established in 2011, with 25 female and 25 senior mentors.
+They facilitated career discussions, creating networking opportunities and promoting more women into senior roles.

 The programme has proved hugely successful:

-- The mentoring programme is cited as a contributory factor in females progressing in the company with 10% of senior roles filled by women, compared to 8% in 2011
+- the mentoring programme is cited as a contributory factor in women progressing in the company with 10 per cent of senior roles filled by women, compared to 8 per cent in 2011

-- 70% of females from the original cohort have enjoyed promotions
+- 70 per cent of women from the original cohort have enjoyed promotions

-- 92% of mentees (male and female) have stayed with the business from our 2013 and 2014 cohorts
+- 92 per cent of mentees (male and female) have stayed with the business from our 2013 and 2014 cohorts

-The programme has now been extended to encompass disabled, ethnic minority and Lesbian, Gay, Bisexual and Transgender (LGBT) groups in order to help both parties develop a broader appreciation of the issues and experiences individuals face in developing a career with Skanska.
+The programme has now been extended to encompass disabled, ethnic minority and lesbian, gay, bisexual and transgender (LGBT) groups, to give all parties a broader appreciation of the issues and experiences faced in developing a career with Skanska.